-Music of Reality is a multi-disciplinary concert series that combines art, science, music, and any and all interdisciplinary dialogue to celebrate the beauty of reality.
+Music of Reality is an interdisciplinary concert series that combines art, science, music, and dialogue to celebrate the beauty of reality.

 We invite scientists, philosophers, and other great minds from the cutting-edge to share their knowledge and passion as part of an integrated performance with artists, musicians, and composers.